sourcegraph/about/blogposts/announcing-sourcegraph-3.14.md

 * Search 90th and 99th percentile request duration is high.
 * Users are being shown an abnormally large amount of search alert user suggestions and no results.
 * The internal indexed and unindexed search services are returning bad responses.
-* Gitserver may be under heavy load due to many concurrent command executions or under-provisioning.
+* `gitserver` may be under heavy load due to many concurrent command executions or under-provisioning.

 ## Estimate required resources for your Sourcegraph instance